WarBringerLT/Toolbox/README.md

 File Hiding - Hide A (Any) File Within Another (Any) Other File using Alternate Data Stream (ADS) Utility within NTFS.
 Only works in NTFS - FAT, FAT32, etc. ARE NOT SUPPORTED.
-This Tool Expoilts ADS to insert and extract a file in to another fully working file.
+This Tool Exploits ADS to insert and extract a file in to another fully working file.

 File Pumper - Adds extra Size on File, filled with NULL bytes, It doesn't affect any app, just adds a lot of blank space so the file appears to be larger in size.